Everest Base Camp

 Best routes to Everest

-Visiting Everest base camp is not only one way.
+Visiting Everest base camp is not the only way.
 There are several routes, but flying to Lukla with a small aircraft is a quick and easy way that most trekkers use.
-Although, driving to Jiri by bus or Salleri by jeep and walking for about a week more than taking a flight to Lukla is also possible who have a more extended holiday.
+However, driving to Jiri by bus or Salleri by jeep and walking for about a week more than taking a flight to Lukla is also possible for those who have a more extended holiday.
 A Helicopter flight to the base camp is another luxury option for people who have only one day to explore the Everest region in a few hours.

 Best Time to Visit Everest